 Smith was pre-Civil War America’s foremost philanthropist and reformer.
-He became a seminal figure in the abolition movement, a major participant in the Underground Railroad, and a significant figure in the woman's suffrage (nineteenth-century practice was to use the singular, woman's, when referring to women as a class; later practice was to use the plural, women's) movement, some of whose leading figures are closely associated with him.
+He became a seminal figure in the abolition movement, a major participant in the Underground Railroad, and a significant figure in the woman's suffrage movement, some of whose leading figures were closely associated with him.
+(Nineteenth-century practice was to use the singular, woman's, when referring to women as a class; later practice was to use the plural, women's.)
 In addition, he took a strong interest in the dress reform movement of the 1850s, which sought more practical and healthful clothing for women.
 His daughter, Elizabeth Smith Miller, is credited with developing dress reform’s signature garment: the Bloomer costume, consisting of Turkish-style pantaloons over a mid-length skirt.

 Smith was also the prototype for a conspicuous American stereotype, the child of great wealth who takes up liberal causes.
 His father, Peter Smith, made a fortune in the fur trade as a partner to John Jacob Astor (1763–1848) and established the village of Peterboro, New York, in 1795, naming it for himself.
-In 1804, he established the homestead that would become the Gerrit Smith Estate, occupying a new house on the site in 1807.
+In 1804, Peter established the homestead that would become the Gerrit Smith Estate, occupying a new house on the site in 1807.

-Gerrit Smith greatly increased his inherited fortune through his own business acumen.
-He built a mansion and other buildings on the homestead site, married Ann Carroll Fitzhugh (1805–1875), and began devoting his energy and his wealth to reform causes of the day, including abolition, temperance, and woman's suffrage.
+Gerrit built a mansion and other buildings on the homestead site, married Ann Carroll Fitzhugh (1805–1875), and began devoting his energy and wealth to reform causes of the day, including abolition, temperance, and woman's suffrage.
 A stationmaster on the Underground Railroad, he lodged hundreds of fugitive slaves, frequently purchasing their freedom, facilitating their passage to Canada utilizing his large holdings in Oswego, or assisting them in settling in New York State.
 His home became a salon that leading reformers, politicians, and businesspeople visited to discuss pressing issues.

 On October 21, 1835, Smith attended the inaugural meeting of the reconstituted New York State Anti-slavery Society at Utica’s Second Presbyterian Church.
 The meeting was disrupted by a mob.
 Smith invited all of the delegates to travel to Peterboro that night and complete their meeting there the next day.
 Three to six hundred of them did so.
 On October 22, New York’s first public antislavery meeting was completed at Peterboro’s Presbyterian Church; the experience prompted Smith to abandon his former advocacy of colonization—the repatriation of enslaved blacks to Africa—and take up "immediatism," the demand for slavery to be abolished immediately.
 The Peterboro meeting site is now home to the National Abolition Hall of Fame.

-In October 1851, Smith exhorted Syracuse-area abolitionists to defy the then-new Fugitive Slave Act.
+In October 1851, Smith exhorted Syracuse-area abolitionists to defy the new law.
 On the evening of October 1, reformers and activists broke down the door of a police station to free William "Jerry" Henry, an escaped slave being held pending his forcible return to Missouri.
 The raid, known as the Jerry Rescue, was successful.
 "Jerry" escaped to freedom in Canada within a few days; the event galvanized abolitionists nationwide.
 Afterward, Smith lauded the rescue as the epitome of abolitionist principles in action, urging his colleagues to operate always at the "Jerry Level."
-He would later grow disillusioned when this level of abolitionist fervor was not maintained.
+He would later grow disillusioned when this high degree of abolitionist fervor was not maintained.

+Family Links.
 Smith’s personal connections were as impressive as his activism.
 He was cousin to the future Elizabeth Cady Stanton, who met her future husband Henry Brewster Stanton at a social event at Smith’s mansion.
 (The Stantons named their third child, born 1845, after Smith.)
-Gerrit's daughter Elizabeth (Smith Miller) lived across the town green from her father’s estate and became a suffragist and a philanthropist in her own right.
+Gerrit's daughter Elizabeth (Smith Miller) at one time lived across the town green from her father’s estate and became a suffragist and a philanthropist in her own right.
 Her role in developing the Bloomer costume (named for its most conspicuous promoter, Seneca Falls activist Amelia Bloomer) has already been mentioned.

+Smith's Physical Legacy.
 The Smith mansion burned down in 1936.
-The Gerrit Smith Estate was declared a national historic landmark in 2001.
+The Gerrit Smith Estate was declared a National Historic Landmark in 2001.
 The former Peterboro Presbyterian Church was placed on the National Register of Historic Places in 1994; in 2004, it became the home of the National Abolition Hall of Fame.